Rancher's Resources Quick Links

 NWS, Cochliomyia hominivorax - a devastating parasitic fly

-The New World screwworm (NWS, Cochliomyia hominivorax) is a devastating parasitic fly native to the Western Hemisphere.
+The New World Screwworm (NWS, Cochliomyia hominivorax) is a devastating parasitic fly native to the Western Hemisphere.
 When NWS fly larvae (maggots) burrow into the flesh of a living warm-blooded animal, it lays eggs in the living tissue of fresh wounds.
 The larvae (maggots) feed on the host’s flesh, causing severe wounds and often death if untreated.
 NWS can infest livestock, pets, wildlife, occasionally birds, and in rare cases, people.

 The pest was eradicated in the U.S. in the 1960s.
 Since then, it occasionally reemerges and has resurfaced in Central America and Mexico.
 They are controlled only through the release of sterile males, known as the sterile insect technique (SIT).
 This approach, along with regular active surveillance and livestock inspections, has proven highly successful.